KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 aligner.
 We will use the BWA-MEM algorithm, which is the latest and is generally recommended for high-quality queries as it is faster and more accurate.

 An example of what a `bwa` command looks like is below.
 This command will not run, as we do not have the files `ref_genome.fa`, `input_file_R1.fastq`, or `input_file_R2.fastq`.

 ~~~
 $ bwa mem ref_genome.fasta input_file_R1.fastq input_file_R2.fastq > output.sam
 ~~~
 {: .bash}

 Have a look at the [bwa options page](http://bio-bwa.sourceforge.net/bwa.shtml).
-While we are running bwa with the default parameters here, your use case might require a change of parameters. *NOTE: Always read the manual page for any tool before using and make sure the options you use are appropriate for your data.*
+While we are running bwa with the default parameters here, your use case might require a change of parameters.
+*NOTE: Always read the manual page for any tool before using and make sure the options you use are appropriate for your data.*

 We're going to start by aligning the reads from just one of the samples in our dataset (`SRR2584866`).
 Later, we'll be iterating this whole process on all of our sample files.

+This is the commmand that we want to run (but we'll do it with a `job script`).

 ~~~
 $ bwa mem data/ref_genome/ecoli_rel606.fasta data/trimmed_fastq_small/SRR2584866_1.trim.sub.fastq data/trimmed_fastq_small/SRR2584866_2.trim.sub.fastq > results/sam/SRR2584866.aligned.sam
 ~~~
 {: .bash}

+Once again, create a job script to run this command.
+Parametise all of the input and output files by assigning them to variables.
+Think carefully about what to do with the work directory.
+The paths in the command above are `relative paths`.
+What directory are they relative to?
+Don't forget to load the module.
+Rewrite the command to use variables rather than hard-coded file names.
+This will help when we generalise our script to iterate over all files in a moment.

-You will see output that starts like this:
+In the log file you will see output that starts like this:

 ~~~
 [M::bwa_idx_load_from_disk] read 0 ALT contigs